idemeum/docs-idemeum/docs-source/reference/js-quickstart.md

 	      );
 	      // Sample to evaluate login state of the user function isUserLoggedIn() {
 	        // Process the user logged-in state.
-We will create log out button and gated content. idemeum.isLoggedIn().then(
+	        idemeum.isLoggedIn().then(
 	          function (data) {
 	            //  Display user claims if the user is logged in